sublimehq/sublime_text/README.md

 ---

-This is a bug tracker run by the community.
-For the initial idea, read this forum thread: http://web.archive.org/web/20150524043750/https://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.

-If you would like to help maintain this issue list, head over to [this issue](https://github.com/sublimehq/sublime_text/issues/614).
+This bug tracker was [initiated by the community](http://web.archive.org/web/20150524043750/https://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095) and has since been adopted by Sublime Hq.